-Ms Rigell and Dr Trieu presented data from an ICER report on price increases which “evaluated 100 top drugs with price increases >2x inflation measured by medical price consumer index.”
+Ms Rigell and Dr Trieu presented data from an Institute for Clinical and Economic Review report on price increases which “evaluated 100 top drugs with price increases >2x inflation measured by medical price consumer index.”

-In this research, they found a number of discrepancies “with pricing submitted from manufacturers vs. data source excluded 2 agents and 2 agents had demonstrated positive clinical data but analysis was not conducted on value of studies.”
+In this research, they found a number of discrepancies “with pricing submitted from manufacturers vs data source excluded two agents and two agents had demonstrated positive clinical data but analysis was not conducted on value of studies.”

 Top list price increases included Lyrica with a 28.3%, Ciallis with 26.2%, and Humira with a 19.1%.
 Twenty-six of the drugs included in the analysis had price decreases.

-“The autoimmune category often includes drugs that treat a wide variety of disease states including rheumatoid arthritis (RA), juvenile arthritis, psoriatic arthritis, plaque psoriasis, atopic dermatitis, ankylosing spondylitis, ulcerative colitis (UC), and Crohn's disease,” explained Ms Rigell and Dr Trieu.
+“The autoimmune category often includes drugs that treat a wide variety of disease states including rheumatoid arthritis (RA), juvenile arthritis, psoriatic arthritis, plaque psoriasis, atopic dermatitis, ankylosing spondylitis, ulcerative colitis, and Crohn disease,” explained Ms Rigell and Dr Trieu.

 The top spender in specialty therapy, as mentioned earlier, is oncology.
 Mr Rigell and Dr Trieu explained that oncology is a vast area, comprising a number of treatment types.
 Some considerations when examining therapy in oncology include the following: